GKARLOZ/Inventory-Management-WGU-Software-1-/README.md

 # Inventory-Management-WGU-Software-1-
 Inventory Management application

+This entire class project is coded in Java and can be compiled using cmd.

 The application lets you add, modify or delete a part with certain restrictions.
 The part needs to have a unique identification and can't be repeated.
 The application also lets you add, modify, and delete a product with a unique identification.
 The product can not be deleted if a part is associated to the product.